By Dr. James M. Dahle, WCI Founder

-A common issue for high-earners and the middle class alike is how to get your partner on board with some personal finance goal.
-Maybe it's getting out of debt, FIRE, budgeting, or just being a little more frugal.
+A common issue for high earners and the middle class alike is how to get your partner on board with a personal finance goal.
+Maybe it's getting out of debt, thinking about FIRE, budgeting, or just being a little more frugal.
 While there isn't always both a “spender and a saver” in a relationship, there's no doubt that two partners are never going to be perfectly aligned on the spending/saving continuum.
-And, even if they were they were perfectly aligned, they would have disagreements with what to spend on!
+Even if they were perfectly aligned, they would have disagreements about what to spend on.
 Today, we're going to discuss seven ways to get your partner on board the financial train.

-Katie and I have been married for 20 years and became financially independent multi-millionaires before age 40.
+Katie and I have been married for more than 20 years, and we became financially independent multi-millionaires before age 40.
 I think we're now allowed to give advice on this topic.
 If you want to be financially successful, there's no doubt that your partner has to be on board.
 Here's how to do it.

 I'm amazed at how many people try to do the “finance thing” on their own.
 They do all the budgeting, all the money transferring, all the investment selection, etc. They never actually talk to their partner about it.
-Sometimes they put their partner on an “allowance” and the partner isn't even aware of how much income there is or what the money is invested in.
+Sometimes they put their partner on an “allowance,” and the partner isn't even aware of how much income there is or how the money is invested.
 This is a recipe for disaster.
-While chances are your partner is never going to be quite as interested in finance as the person reading this article, I don't think I can name any financially successful couples where it was really all done by one person.
+While chances are that your partner is never going to be quite as interested in finance as the person reading this article, I don't think I can name any financially successful couples where it was really all done by one person.
 You must work together on this.
 This is far more important than your income, savings rate, or asset allocation.

 Too often, when trying to get their partner on board, people focus on the mechanics—how to budget, how to invest, etc. In reality, the place to focus is on the goals.
-Until someone understands “the why” of personal finance, they will not have the motivation necessary to plan and follow the plan.
-Once they buy into “the why,” decisions about the small things will always be evaluated against “the mission statement”.
-At that point, the discussion becomes “Do you still care about [the why]?
+Until someone understands “the why” of personal finance, they will not have the motivation necessary to plan and to follow the plan.
+Once they buy into “the why,” decisions about the small things will always be evaluated against “the mission statement.”
+At that point, the discussion becomes, “Do you still care about [the why]?
 Well, what do you think we ought to do in order to still get there despite [the current issue]?” rather than “Why did you spend $180 on a single pair of shoes you'll wear once/a hockey stick you'll use once a year?”

 Whatever your why is, focus there.
 If you really care about each other, you'll care about each other's “whys” and work together toward them.

 Just like dieting, it's important in personal finance that you don't feel deprived.
-Now Mr. Money Mustache prefers to do his shopping with a bike trailer.
-That would make me feel poor and deprived, but I'm perfectly fine driving a $2K car around for years.
-Your partner might not be okay with that.
-You might have to find her a $15K car for her to not feel deprived.
+Mr. Money Mustache prefers to do his shopping with a bike trailer.
+That would make me feel poor and deprived, but I'm perfectly fine driving a $2,000 car around for years.
+Your partner might not be OK with that.
+You might have to find your significant other a $15,000 car for them not to feel deprived.
 Just like a dieter won't be successful if they feel hungry all the time, a budgeter won't be successful if they feel deprived all the time.

 I'm embarrassed to admit this one took us a couple of decades to learn.
 In our relationship, Katie does most of the spending.
 You know, the actual act of shopping and handing the money over to the seller.
 For the last few years, our “variable expenses” have invariably climbed, often fairly dramatically month to month and year to year.
-It wasn't that big of a deal since our income was growing even faster, but last year we decided to have her track the spending rather than me.
-This was attractive to her because then she didn't have to listen to me asking her “What was this $400 purchase?”
-It was attractive to me because the number of monthly purchases has been steadily climbing over the last few years and it was a lot of work to keep track of them!
-But a really nice side effect of this switch has been that we simply spend less money overall.
+It wasn't that big of a deal since our income was growing even faster, but in 2019, we decided to have her track the spending instead of me.
+This was attractive to her because then she didn't have to listen to me asking her, “What was this $400 purchase?”
+It was attractive to me because the number of monthly purchases has been steadily climbing over the last few years and it was a lot of work to keep track of them.
+But a really nice side effect of this switch was that we simply spent less money overall.
 The simple act of measuring causes a behavioral change.
-In science, this is known as the observer effect or Pearson's Law:
+In science, this is known as the Observer Effect or Pearson's Law:

 “When performance is measured, performance improves.
 When performance is measured and reported back, the rate of improvement accelerates.”

-Incidentally, we recently updated our recommended advisor page to make it much more useful, clear, informative, and standardized.
-If you haven't checked it out lately, please do so, either for yourself or as a resource for friends and colleagues asking for a referral.
+Incidentally, we continue to update our recommended advisor page to make it much more useful, clear, informative, and standardized.
+If you haven't checked it out lately, please do so—either for yourself or as a resource for friends and colleagues asking for a referral.

 Another great method of bringing your spouse up to speed with financial literacy is to take the WCI Fire Your Financial Advisor online course together.
 Despite its provocative name, the first unit of the course will teach you how to select and work with an advisor who gives good advice at a fair price.
-So even if you want to use an advisor, the course will help you to do it better.
+Even if you want to use an advisor, the course will help you to do it better.
 But the point of the course is to help you write your own financial plan.
-Taking the course together with your partner not only helps your partner learn to speak the language of finance, but practically ensures you will work together on your financial goals.
-It's also dramatically cheaper than hiring an advisor and much less risky given the one-week, no-questions-asked, 100% money-back guarantee.
+Taking the course together with your partner helps your partner learn to speak the language of finance and it practically ensures you will work together on your financial goals.
+It's also dramatically cheaper than hiring an advisor and much less risky given the no-questions-asked, 100% money-back guarantee.

 St. Peter said that “Love covers a multitude of sins.”
-When it comes to personal finance, a physician income covers a multitude of mistakes.
-Look at all the mistakes your peers have made!
-And they've still become multi-millionaires!
-Buying whole life insurance, hiring a crummy advisor, paying too much for advice, not saving, not negotiating a contract to ensure you're paid fairly, buying a house when you shouldn't have, driving too much car, being too comfortable with debt, screwing up your student loan management.
+When it comes to personal finance, a physician's income covers a multitude of mistakes.
+Look at all the mistakes your peers have made, and many of them have still become multi-millionaires.
+Buying whole life insurance, hiring a crummy advisor, paying too much for advice, not saving, not negotiating a contract to ensure you're paid fairly, buying a house when you shouldn't have, driving an expensive car, being too comfortable with debt, screwing up your student loan management.
 The list goes on and on.

 The list even includes not working together with your partner, at least for a while.
-You can screw a whole bunch of these things up and still come out okay!
-So quit beating yourself up and use that greatest of your wealth-building tools—your high income—to get on track.
-Don't focus on the past, but on the future.
-On the pathway to financial success, speed and direction matter much more than where you are currently at.
+You can screw up a whole bunch of these things and still come out OK.
+So, quit beating yourself up and use the greatest of your wealth-building tools—your high income—to get on track.
+Don't focus on the past but on the future.
+On the pathway to financial success, speed and direction matter much more than where you currently stand.

 What do you think?
 What did you do to get your partner interested in personal finance and investing?
 How do you work together toward your financial goals?
 Share your successes and failures below!